dwslab/jRDF2Vec/README.md

 - `-depth <depth>` (default: `4`)<br/>
 This parameter controls the depth of each walk.
 Depth is defined as the number of hops.
 Hence, you can also set an odd number.
 A depth of 1 leads to a sentence in the form `<s p o>`.
 - `-threads <number_of_threads>` (default: `(# of available processors) / 2`)<br/>
-This parameter allows you to set the number of threads that shall be used for the walk generation as well as for the training.
+This parameter allows you to set the number of threads that shall be used for the walk generation as well as for the de.uni_mannheim.informatik.dws.jrdf2vec.training.

 **Parameters for the Training Configuration**
 - `-trainingMode <cbow | sg>` (default: `sg`) <br/>
-This parameter controls the mode to be used for the word2vec training.
+This parameter controls the mode to be used for the word2vec de.uni_mannheim.informatik.dws.jrdf2vec.training.
 Allowed values are `cbow` and `sg`.
 - `-dimension <size_of_vector>` (default: `200`)<br/>
 This parameter allows you to control the size of the resulting vectors (e.g. 100 for 100-dimensional vectors).
 - `-minCount <number>` (default: `1`)<br/>
-The minimum word count for the word2vec training.
+The minimum word count for the word2vec de.uni_mannheim.informatik.dws.jrdf2vec.training.
 Unlike in the gensim defaults, this parameter is set to 1 by default because for knowledge graph embeddings, a vector for each node/arc is desired.

 ## Run jRDF2Vec using Docker
 Optionally, Docker can be used to run jRDF2Vec.